-The boiler vent should not be

-The boiler shall not be connected

-to any part of a vent system serving

-a Category I appliance, nor shall a

-Category I appliance be connected to any part of the vent system serving this appliance.
+The boiler vent should not be connected into any portion of another mechanical draft system without consulting the vent manufacturer.
+The boiler shall not be connected to any part of a vent system serving a Category I appliance, nor shall a Category I appliance be connected to any part of the vent system serving this appliance.
 For CAT II common venting refer to local venting codes.
 Improper interconnection of venting systems may result in leakage of flue gases into occupied spaces.